 Syntax

-Learn the basics to start writing your first queries.
+Get the basics for writing queries.

 CQL uses a mix of natural language and technical notation — the latter borrowed mostly from JavaScript.
 This means you can choose between the natural style, the technical style, or a combination of both.